micahbaldonado/micahbaldonado/README.md

 # Hi there 🌱

-I'm a master’s student at **Carnegie Mellon University** in **AI Engineering** and **Biomedical Engineering**, with a strong personal focus on **machine learning**.
+I'm a master’s student at **Carnegie Mellon University** in **AI Engineering** and **Biomedical Engineering** with a strong personal focus on **machine learning**.
 Beyond my studies, I'm driven by a hunger to master ML through hands-on projects and constant exploration of new technologies.

 ---